caspersg/learn_vim/README.md

 From Normal mode:

-`i` to enter Insert mode.
+`i` to switch to Insert mode.

 ### Command
 Used for giving the editor commands.
 Things like saving, quiting, opening files or enabling options.

-It shows a `:` in the bottom left, and you type out the command then press Enter to run it.
+It shows a `:` in the bottom left, and you type out the command then press ENTER to run it.

 In other editors, you often use a menu, or a command palette with Control+Shift+p to run these commands.

 From Normal mode:

-`:` to enter Command mode.
+`:` to switch to Command mode.

 ### Visual
 Used for selecting text.